FTChinese/next-login/README.md

 ## Alipay

-Alipay studip design: Its so-called api only accepts HTML form!
+Alipay studpid design: Its so-called api only accepts HTML form!

 Its SDK build an HTML form and automatically submit it and  then redirect to Alipay website.